hashicorp/nomad/website/source/guides/security/acl.html.markdown

 ---
 layout: "guides"
-page_title: "ACLs"
+page_title: "Access Control"
-sidebar_current: "guides-acl"
+sidebar_current: "guides-security-acl"
 description: |-
   Nomad provides an optional Access Control List (ACL) system which can be used to control access to data and APIs.
 The ACL is Capability-based, relying on tokens which are associated with policies to determine which fine grained rules can be applied.
 ---

-# ACL System
+# Access Control

 Nomad provides an optional Access Control List (ACL) system which can be used to control access to data and APIs.
 The ACL is [Capability-based](https://en.wikipedia.org/wiki/Capability-based_security), relying on tokens which are associated with policies to determine which fine grained rules can be applied.
 Nomad's capability based ACL system is very similar to the design of [AWS IAM](https://aws.amazon.com/iam/).